DWDAM are committed to continuous improvement so passing the advanced test is only the start!

 The group organises various training events throughout the year for full members and associates.

-Additionally, any member wishing to have a refresher ride check or assessed ride to help them identify those area that need brushing up should in the first instance contact the Observer Sub-Committee Chairman (See Contact Us page for details).
+Additionally, any member wishing to have a refresher ride check or assessed ride to help them identify those area that need brushing up should in the first instance contact the Membership Training Coordinator (See Contact Us page for details).

 There are several options for further development: